 Meet Dave & Ross, two Australian cousins with Sicilian heritage, what could go wrong?
 Over the last 16 years they have worked together to build products that make people’s lives better

-It was right then, and there Ross said to Dave “let’s do this together, you design and I will code”.
-And that’s when these two cousins from Werribee with Sicilian heritage started working together, what could go wrong?
-What was the name of their company I hear you ask?
+It was right there and then that Ross said to Dave, “let’s do this together – you design and I’ll code”.
+And that’s when these two cousins from Werribee with Sicilian heritage started working together – what could go wrong?
+What was the name of their company, I hear you ask?
 Cuz Design.
-Yes, because they are cousins, mind blown right!?
+Yes, because they are cousins; mind blown, right?!

-Ross and Dave spent even spare moment they had working together at Ross’ mum’s kitchen table.
-Whether it was after school, weekends or holidays you would always find them side by side working.
-They loved their craft so much that they never considered it work.
+Ross and Dave spent every spare moment they had working together at Ross’ mum’s kitchen table.
+Whether it was after school, weekends, or holidays, you would always find them working side by side.
+They loved their craft so much that they never considered it to be work.

-They built websites, designed logos, printed brochures and so much more for more friends and family as the word started to spread through their small network at the time.
-Even though they argued like two grumpy old men their blatant honesty towards each other even though they didn’t know it at the time would set them up to achieve great things later in their future.
+They built websites, designed logos, printed brochures, and so much more for friends and family as word started to spread through their small network at the time.
+Even though they argued like two grumpy old men, their blatant honesty towards each other would, even though they didn’t know it at the time, set them up to achieve great things in their future.

-In a world where people tell you what you want to hear, for fear that the honest truth will hurt you, Ross and Dave’s honesty towards each other has never derailed their strong bond that has stood the many tests that they were about to encounter.
+In a world where people tell you what you want to hear for fear that the honest truth will hurt you, Ross and Dave’s honesty towards each other has never derailed the strong bond that has stood the many tests that they were about to encounter.

-Was more of the same while Ross was in his third year of university and Dave was in his final year of high school they started to think of new ways to get clients outside of the friends and family circle.
-At the time retail was very traditional in that having an online store was mainly for big brands with deep pockets.
+2003 was more of the same.
+With Ross in his third year of university and Dave in his final year of high school, they started to think of new ways to get clients outside of their circle of friends and family.
+At the time, retail was very traditional in that having an online store was mainly for big brands with deep pockets.
 They wanted to make it easy and cost-effective for any retail store to have an online presence.

-So they partnered with Interspire (now known as BigCommerce) and ventured out door knocking all of the retail stores down Bridge Road and Chapel Street (Melbourne, Victoria).
-They were often laughed out the store to the words “We don’t need an online store, buying online is a fad.”
-Bet your laughing right now reading this, but it is true to the word.
+So they partnered with Interspire (now known as BigCommerce) and ventured out, door-knocking all of the retail stores down Bridge Road and Chapel Street (Melbourne, Victoria).
+They were often laughed out of the store to the words “We don’t need an online store, buying online is a fad.”
+Bet you’re laughing right now reading this, but it is true to the word.

-Ross was in his final year of his degree and multimedia while Dave was entering into his first year of university (funnily enough they both attended the same university but did different courses, with Dave enrolling into the Communication of Design Degree).
+Ross was in the final year of his degree and multimedia, while Dave was entering into his first year of university (funnily enough, they both attended the same university but did different courses, with Dave enrolling on the Communication of Design degree).

-During this year they continued to build up their client based and while also trying out a new idea.
-Inspired by their recent year of building online stores and starting to grow a passive income from the monthly eCommerce subscriptions they found a gap that they thought they could try and solve.
+During this year, they continued to build up their client base while also trying out a new idea.
+Inspired by their recent year of building online stores and starting to grow a passive income from the monthly eCommerce subscriptions,they found a gap that they thought they could try and fill.

-Their idea was to build an up-market online shopping centre or mall (for those reading in the US) so rather than visiting 10’s or 100’s of different brand websites; you could visit one website and have all of your favourite retail brands in one place.
-Allowing you to browse and buy everything from the comfort of your own home.
+Their idea was to build an up-market online shopping centre or mall (for those reading in the US) so rather than visiting hundreds of different brand websites, you could visit one website and have all of your favourite retail brands in one place.
+This allows you to browse and buy everything from the comfort of your own home.

 The name was Where Fashion Lives—a marketplace for fashion lovers.
 This venture eventually failed as they were not able to build up both ends of the market enough to offer real value.
-This was at a time where marketplaces were pretty new.
-Undeterred by this stumble they pushed on.
+This was at a time when marketplaces were pretty new.
+Undeterred by this stumble, they pushed on.

-The company wasn’t producing enough funds to support two full-time employees so Ross got a full-time job in IT in the education industry while Dave continued working on the business during and after university with Ross.
-And by during university I mean any chance that he had to combine a project with paid work he did, for example, one project was to create a brand, website and full marketing material for a fake restaurant.
+The company wasn’t producing enough funds to support two full-time employees, so Ross got a full-time job in IT in the education industry while Dave continued working on the business during and after university with Ross.
+By “during university,” I mean any chance that he had to combine a project with paid work, he did.
+For example, one project was to create a brand, website, and full marketing material for a fake restaurant.

 Instead of just making up a name and going with the flow like the rest of his class, Dave went and pitched a real restaurant that was looking for these services and completed them while in class, turning education into actual paid work.